-If his anti-consumerist, pro-conservation views are warmly greeted in much of South America and other developing regions, they present a challenge to the conscience of the wealthy Catholic contingent in the United States.
+If his anti-consumerist, pro-conservation views are received well in much of South America and other developing regions, they present a challenge to the conscience of the wealthy Catholic contingent in the United States.

 In the address, Francis highlighted the need to focus on protection of the environment arguing that, “We need a conversation which includes everyone, since the environmental challenge we are undergoing, and its human roots, concern and affect us all.”
 He was quoting directly from his encyclical letter, ‘Laudato, Si.’

 Laudato Si, with its focus on ‘integral ecology’ was so controversial that part of it was leaked to the media before its release by internal Vatican sources unhappy with the contents.

 It was the first encyclical to be dedicated completely to environmentalism.